 This document begins by reviewing the Unchained Index.
-Following that are detailed descriptions of the binary file formats used by the system.
-The paper concludes by describing the algorithms to create and query the Unchained Index.
+Following are detailed descriptions of the binary file formats used in the system.
+The paper concludes by describing the algorithms to create, read, write, and query the Unchained Index.

 The Unchained Index